shennarwp/compose/collectors/README.md

 Grafana dashboards short explanation (also from [stefanprodan](https://github.com/stefanprodan/dockprom)):

-- Docker Host Dashboard shows key metrics for monitoring the resource usage of host system.
+- Docker Host dashboard shows key metrics for monitoring the resource usage of host system.
-- Docker Containers Dashboard shows key metrics for monitoring running containers.
+- Docker Containers dashboard shows key metrics for monitoring running containers.
-- Monitor Services Dashboard shows key metrics for monitoring the containers that make up the monitoring stack, that is the `exporters` and `collectors`.
+- Monitor Services dashboard shows key metrics for monitoring the containers that make up the monitoring stack, that is the `exporters` and `collectors`.
-- Nginx Dashboard shows metrics for the nginx itself.
+- Nginx dashboard shows metrics for the nginx itself.

-Additional:
+Additional dashboards:
-- pihole Dashboard show statistic from pihole, needs to be manually imported inside grafana.
+- pihole dashboard show statistic from pihole, needs to be manually imported inside grafana.
+- process explorer dashboard show metrics from select host processes collected by [process-explorer](https://github.com/ncabatoff/process-exporter).
+See which processes is monitored in config file: `exporters/process-exporter.config.yml`

 More detailed description see [stefanprodan explanation](https://github.com/stefanprodan/dockprom#setup-grafana).